Simplicity S65 Cordless Multi-Use Review

 5 Reasons to purchase the Simplicity S65 Cordless Multi-Floor

-- Excellent deep cleaning: It picked up above 97% in deep cleaning tests on mid-pile carpet – again, an exceptional score regardless of price.
-And even in the low setting, it still picked up over 84%.
+3. Excellent deep cleaning: It achieved above 97% in deep cleaning tests on mid-pile carpet – an exceptional score, regardless of price.
+Even at the low setting, it still picked up over 84%.

 The Verdict: Excellent Budget Friendly Cordless Stick Vacuum Alternative